karpistudio/Webflow-svg-text-animation/README.md

 * **Copy the code found here in main.js to the custom code section on the  Webflow page where you would like the svg elements to be animated.
 Add it into a <script> </script> tag.**
 * **Copy the code found here in main.css to the custom code section on the  Webflow page where you would like the svg elements to be animated.
 Add it into a <style> </style> tag.**
 * **Add the class '.svg' to the svg text element/s you want to animate.
-(We have used the class '.svg', but you can name this class anything)**
+(We have used the class '.svg', but you can name this class anything.
+If you decide to use another class name, this must also be changed from '.svg' as seen in the main.css file)**